Looking to really reduce your AR double-tap times?

 As we mentioned above…lowering the mass of the primary thing moving around in your rifle is going to help minimize the overall movement.

-This will let you get back on target faster and reduce felt recoil.
+This will let you get back on target faster and reduce the felt recoil.

 The normal advice is to use the full-auto (FA) BCG compared to the lighter semi-auto BCG when used in rifles where reliability is key.